 The Lockheed Martin F-35 Lightning II is a sarcastic portrayal of the misguided leadership found in the upper echelons of business and government.
-There’s no denying the maladies found in the unbelievable design flaws, misuse of technologies and resources, endless costs and laissez-faire oversight.
+There’s no denying the maladies found in the design flaws, misuse of technology and resources, endless costs and laissez-faire oversight.
 The whole operation is such a bastardized thing I don’t whether to throw feces or spit.
 Worst of all, there is nothing remotely shocking about controversy procured at this level of nincompoopery because in the end it always comes down to that devil of a thing called money.
 But let’s forget about that idiocy for a second and focus on a more provocative subject, sound.

 Decibels (dB) are a logarithmic unit used to measure sound intensity, the louder the noise the more decibels rendered.
 On the log scale, the measured rise from 10 dB to 20 dB, is not perceived as being twice as loud but heard as 10 times louder.
 Increasing from 10 dB to 30 dB is heard as one-hundred times louder and incrementing from 10 dB to 40 dB is one-thousand times louder.
 So on and so forth.